ZiyuWang0113/ZiyuWang0113/README.md

 🌻 I'm a M.S. student of Computer Science at Brown University.
 I was a B.S. student of Mathematics at UCSD.

-⚽ I watch Premier League and European Championship!
+⚽ I watch Premier League!

 🎸 I play acoustic guitar!